jestjs/jest/docs/CLI.md

 ### `jest --watchman`

 Whether to use watchman for file crawling.
 Defaults to true.
-Disable using --no-watchman.
+Disable using `--no-watchman`.